Royal Borough of Kensington and Chelsea

-The Royal Borough of Kensington and Chelsea is an Inner London borough with royal status.
+The Royal Borough of Kensington and Chelsea (often known by its initialism as RBKC) is an Inner London borough with royal status.
 It is the smallest borough in London and the second smallest district in England; it is one of the most densely populated administrative regions in the United Kingdom.
 It includes affluent areas such as Notting Hill, Kensington, South Kensington, Chelsea, and Knightsbridge.

-The borough is immediately west of the City of Westminster and east of the London Borough of Hammersmith and Fulham.
-It contains major museums and universities in Albertopolis, department stores such as Harrods, Peter Jones and Harvey Nichols, and embassies in Belgravia, Knightsbridge and Kensington Gardens.
+The borough is immediately west of the City of Westminster, east of the London Borough of Hammersmith and Fulham, south of the London Borough of Brent and north of the London Borough of Wandsworth across the River Thames.
+It contains major museums and universities in South Kensington, department stores such as Harrods, Peter Jones and Harvey Nichols, and embassies in Belgravia, Knightsbridge and Kensington Gardens.
 The borough is home to the Notting Hill Carnival, Europe's largest, and contains many of the most expensive residential properties in the world, as well as Kensington Palace, a British royal residence.

 The local authority is Kensington and Chelsea London Borough Council.
 Its motto, adapted from the opening words of Psalm 133, is Quam bonum in unum habitare, which translates roughly as 'How good it is to dwell in unity'.